Edd Griles

-Edd Griles (born Edward Mori Griles, November 18, 1945) is an American television producer and music video director.
+Edward Mori Griles (November 18, 1945 – October 22, 2024) was an American television producer and music video director.

-Early life
+Background

-He was born to Pearl "Corky" Griles (née Hirsch) and Daniel Griles (born Greilshiemer) in New York City, and was raised in Astoria and Flushing, Queens.
+Griles was born to Pearl "Corky" Griles (née Hirsch) and Daniel Griles (born Greilshiemer) in New York City, and was raised in Astoria and Flushing, Queens.

+Griles later suffered from Alzheimer's disease.
+He died at the Actors Fund Home in Englewood, New Jersey, on October 22, 2024, at the age of 78.

 Career

 After graduating from School of Visual Arts in New York City, Griles began his professional career in 1965 in advertising at Doyle, Dane, Bernbach Advertising (DDB Worldwide) as an Art Director.
 In 1972 he became creative director for the National Hockey League and served as editor and creative director of Goal Magazine and Executive Producer of NHL Films.
 In 1975 he created People and Properties, a sports and entertainment marketing company and in 2002 he founded Timing Is Everything Productions, a multi-media creative marketing company.

 In 1979 he began directing music videos for musical groups such as Deep Purple and Rainbow.
 He also directed videos for a group called Blue Angel, which included band member Cyndi Lauper.
 In 1983, Griles directed Lauper's first video release as a solo artist; "Girls Just Want to Have Fun".
 In 1984 he was nominated as director of the year at the MTV VMA's for his video for "Time After Time".
 Also in 1984, he was awarded the title, director of the year, at the Billboard Awards for the video "Girls Just Want to Have Fun".